Sempervivum ×barbulatum Schott

 Hen and Chicks, Houseleek

-Sempervivum barbulatum is a succulent perennial up to 1.6 inches (4 cm) tall, with mat-forming habit.
-The small rosettes are up to 1.2 inches (3 cm) in diameter.
-The leaves are obovate, green, tipped with woolly hairs.
-It produces cymes of pink, many-stellate flowers in summer.
+Sempervivum ×barbulatum is a succulent plant with a mat-forming habit.
+The small rosettes grow up to 1.2 inches (3 cm) in diameter.
+Leaves are obovate, green, and tipped with woolly hairs.
+Mature rosettes produce cymes of pink many-stellate flowers in summer.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 25 °F (−3.9 °C).